keenechin/ideas/README.md

 # Ideas

-1) Find the projects tab above.
+1) Find the "Projects" tab above.

 2) Click on the "Ideas" board.